OpenTreeOfLife/germinator/new_synthetic_tree.md

 # Building and deploying a new version of the synthetic tree

-This is still a fairly manual process, although we aim to automate in the future (possibly using ansible?).

 **Overview**

 The steps to build and deploy a new version of the synthetic tree are:

   1. Build a new synthetic tree using [propinquity](https://github.com/OpenTreeOfLife/propinquity) and crate the tarballs for download.
-* Load the synthetic tree into a neo4j database using code in [treemachine](https://github.com/OpenTreeOfLife/treemachine)
+  2. Load the synthetic tree into a neo4j database using code in [treemachine](https://github.com/OpenTreeOfLife/treemachine)
-* Deploy the database to development (devapi) using scripts in [germinator](https://github.com/OpenTreeOfLife/germinator).
+  3. Deploy the database to development (devapi) using scripts in [germinator](https://github.com/OpenTreeOfLife/germinator).
-* Manually create the release notes, update the synthesis statistics file, and upload tarballs for download
+  4. Manually create the release notes, update the synthesis statistics file, and upload tarballs for download
-* Update the conflict service to use the new synthetic tree
+  5. Update the conflict service to use the new synthetic tree
-* Deploy to production
+  6. Deploy to production

 ## Building the tree

 Building the tree takes minimal resources, so you can do this locally or on a server.
 Build the tree, extras and html docs using the pipeline in [propinquity](https://github.com/OpenTreeOfLife/propinquity).
 Specifically, the "[how the open tree of life synthetic tree is built](https://github.com/OpenTreeOfLife/propinquity#how-the-open-tree-of-life-synthetic-tree-is-built)" section of the README describes the way that the propinquity tool was used